 The RedRover Relief Urgent Care grant program helps animals who need urgent and emergency veterinary care.
 The typical grant is around $200, and is intended to fill a small gap in funding that is keeping an animal from care.
 Decisions are based upon several factors, including: medical urgency, financial need, available funding, and eligibility.
 Due to the overwhelming number of applications we receive, we cannot help everyone.

 Once an application has been submitted, you can expect to receive a response by email or phone within one to two business days.
+Please be sure to check your email for confirmation that your application was submitted, as well as for a response to your application.

 Download RedRover’s flier on basic grant eligibility guidelines to share this information.